ShrutiWandhe/File-1/README.md

 # File-1
 This is my first project.
+NAME : Shruti Wandhe
+USN : IT25053